guptasaumya/price-dispersion-analysis/README.md

 ### Usage

 The analysis is presented in ```PriceDispersionAnalysisReport.pdf``` and the code for analysis in ```price_dispersion_analysis.R```.
+The code is in R; hence there is a requirement of R and optional tools like RStudio.
 In addition, the images used in the report are present separately for easy access to the information.

 ## Authors